 Early Steps in the World of Media

-Her transition to CBS News marked a turning point in her career.
-It was here that Margaret’s unique blend of financial acumen, foreign affairs expertise, and journalistic instinct truly began to shine.
-Her rise through the ranks at CBS was meteoric, a testament to her talent, work ethic, and ability to connect with viewers.
+Her transition to CBS News in July 2012 marked a turning point in her career as a White House correspondent and State Department correspondent.
+It was here that Margaret’s unique blend of financial acumen, foreign affairs expertise, and journalistic instinct truly began to shine in political news coverage.

 Face to Face with the Nation

-Today, Margaret Brennan is best known as the moderator of “Face the Nation,” one of the most respected political shows in American television.
-This role places her at the forefront of national discourse, where she skillfully navigates complex political issues and holds power to account.
+Today, Margaret Brennan is best known as the moderator of “Face the Nation,” one of the most respected Sunday morning political shows in American television.
+On February 22, 2018, she became the 10th moderator of this CBS Sunday morning political interview program and only the second woman to hold this prestigious position.
+This role places her at the forefront of national discourse, where she skillfully navigates complex political issues and holds power to account through tough but fair questioning.

-As CBS’s chief foreign affairs correspondent, Margaret brings her deep understanding of global politics to millions of viewers.
-Her reporting has covered some of the most significant events of our time, from international conflicts to global pandemics.
+As CBS’s chief foreign affairs correspondent and contributing correspondent to 60 Minutes, Margaret brings her deep understanding of global politics to millions of viewers.
+Under her leadership, “Face the Nation” has become the most-watched program in its category for six consecutive years, beginning with the 2020-2021 television season.
+Her reporting has covered some of the most significant events of our time, from international conflicts to the COVID-19 pandemic, from diplomatic negotiations to the 2024 presidential election cycle.

 Behind Closed Doors: The Margaret Brennan House